ajithksenthil/AttachmentBot/docs/GettinStarted.md

 ## Overview of Scripts

-### ObtainChatData.py
-**Purpose:** To collect and preprocess chat transcripts for analysis.
-**Usage:** Run this script first to prepare your chat data.
-Make sure your chat transcripts are in a CSV file and update the `input_datapath` in the script to point to your data file.

 ### EmbeddingExtraction.py
 **Purpose:** To extract numerical embeddings from the chat transcripts using OpenAI's embedding API.
 **Usage:** Run this script after `ObtainChatData.py`.
 It requires an API key from OpenAI, so ensure you have set this up as per the instructions in the script.